LakshBhambhani/RaspberryPi-Minikame/README.md

 ## The Arduino Code

 If you wish to use an arm over it, then use the code: "ArduinoQuadrupedWithArm.ino"[Link to Quadruped Robot code](https://github.com/LakshBhambhani/RaspberryPi-Minikame/blob/master/ArduinoQuadruped/ArduinoQuadrupedWithArm.ino)
-<b>Else use this code: "ArduinoQuadruped.ino" [Link to Quadruped Robot code](https://github.com/LakshBhambhani/RaspberryPi-Minikame/blob/master/ArduinoQuadruped/ArduinoQuadruped.ino)
+<br>Else use this code: "ArduinoQuadruped.ino" [Link to Quadruped Robot code](https://github.com/LakshBhambhani/RaspberryPi-Minikame/blob/master/ArduinoQuadruped/ArduinoQuadruped.ino)

 ## Raspi Quadruped App